-Effective January 1, 2021, the Employer agrees to pay one dollar and ninety-nine cents (\$1.99) as per Schedule "A", for all hours worked, up to two thousand (2,000) hours per calendar year, by all employees to the Union's Health and Welfare Plan.

-- 19.02 a) Employees are eligible to receive coverage on the first of the month following three hundred fifty (350) hours worked.
-It is the responsibility of the employee to complete the enrolment form for the benefit plan, which is a condition of coverage. - b) It is understood and agreed that it is the responsibility of each employee to be familiar with the specific details of coverage and eligibility requirements for all benefit plans, and that neither the Union nor the Employer has any responsibility for ensuring that all requirements for eligibility or conditions of coverage or entitlement of benefits are met by the employee, beyond the obligations specifically stipulated in this Agreement.
+- 19.01 In order to protect employees and their families from the financial hazards of illness, the Employer agrees to pay two dollars and ten cents (\$2.10) as per Schedule "A", for all hours worked, up to two thousand (2,000) hours per calendar year, by all employees to the Union's Benefit Plan, administered by the CLAC Health and Welfare Trust Fund.
+An outline on the Plan is included in Schedule "B". - 19.02 a) Employees are eligible to receive coverage on the first of the month following three hundred fifty (350) hours worked.
+It is the responsibility of the employee to complete the enrolment form for the benefit plan, which is required before any claims can be submitted. - b) It is understood and agreed that it is the responsibility of each employee to be familiar with the specific details of coverage and eligibility requirements for all benefit plans, and that neither the Union nor the Employer has any responsibility for ensuring that all requirements for eligibility or conditions of coverage or entitlement of benefits are met by the employee, beyond the obligations specifically stipulated in this Agreement. - 19.03 On January first (1st) of each year of this Agreement starting in 2024, the Union may present the requirements of funding, as directed by the Trustees of the CLAC Health & Welfare Trust

-- 19.03 On January first (1st) of each year of this Agreement starting in 2022, the Union may present the requirements of funding, as directed by the Trustees of the CLAC Health & Welfare Trust Fund, to the Employer.
-Where such requirements do not exceed four percent (4%) per year cumulatively, the Employer will comply and increase its remittances accordingly, only upon receiving evidence and rationale for increases from the Union and the Employer providing their consent to proceed. - 19.04 Should an employee wish to continue participation in the Health and Welfare Plan while on parental leave, the Employer will continue to remit the agreed monthly plan costs directly to the Union.
+Fund, to the Employer.
+Where such requirements do not exceed four percent (4%) per year cumulatively, the Employer will comply and increase its remittances accordingly, only upon receiving evidence and rationale for increases from the Union and the Employer providing their consent to proceed.